Sept 13, 2018

 “Using the cloud is safe, as long as legal organizations do their due diligence.”

 Ahh… due-diligence.
 This is how you can protect yourself.

 With increasing pressure on the legal industry to do all they can to protect their information, law departments and firms alike, everyone really, needs to carefully select and thoroughly vet their third-party cloud providers and vendors to ensure they can provide proof that they process and store data using best practices and hold verifiable certifications and accreditations.
 Wise companies and firms must turn to their technology partners and ensure that vendors’ information security policies and processes align with their own security and compliance objectives as well as those of their clients and partners.
 No one can afford to assume their third-party providers have information security considerations in mind and data protection policies and procedures in place.

 Any vendor can claim to have secure environments to host data (and many do), but most lack verification.
 Why?
-Because it’s a lengthy and costly process to alter operations processes and achieve genuine certifications.
+Because it’s a lengthy and costly process to alter operations processes, achieve genuine certifications, and be recognized for it.
 But that’s not your concern – if vendors are handling your sensitive and critical information, you should insist on proof of compliance and specify security requirements in your vendor selection process.